 - Location – Very close to Bandra West Railway station

 - Also known as – Swami Vivekanand Sarovar

 - Proximity – Close to the famous Jama Masjid of Bandra

 How to reach:

-Train – Get off at Bandra railway station and take the flyover and come to the west.
+Train – Get off at Bandra railway station, take the flyover, and come to the west.
 From here, it’s within walking distance.
 One can even hire an auto-rickshaw or cab that will charge a minimum fare.